 Hydrostone Neighborhood: Halifax is full of unique neighborhoods, and Hydrostone is one with lots of character.
 The neighborhood was built for families displaced in the 1917 Halifax explosion, and the architecture is characterized by its cinder block construction.
 This is a nice place to take a walk and do some window shopping.

 Homewood Suites: The new Homewood Suites hotel in downtown Halifax is a fantastic place for a family visiting on vacation.
 We were happy to spread out in our big room in this all-suite hotel.
 The rooms have kitchens, so you can stock the fridge with healthy ingredients instead of going out for every meal.
 My kids loved the pool, which is conveniently located right next to the laundry room.
-We appreciated the free breakfast in the morning, which filled us up before we set out for a day of sightseeing.
+We appreciated the free breakfast in the morning, which filled us up before we set out for a day of sightseeing and exploring real food in Halifax.
 The hotel is within walking distance of many downtown restaurants and attractions.